 I had a small colony of Little Brown Bats (Myotis Lucifugus) roosting in the gable vent in my home recently.
 The screen on the inside of the vent prevented them from living in my attic, but they seemed to like the shelter and steady supply of warm air passing through the gable vent, so they would latch onto the screen while keeping warm and dry.
 It’s very typical of bats to roost in gable vents for the reasons I mentioned.

-I noticed the bat droppings (guano) on the driveway directly below the gable and knew something had to be done.
+Short of seeing them on your own, there are a few signs.
+I noticed the bat droppings (guano) in the driveway directly below the gable and knew something had to be done.